Run scripts from your IDE on other LoadRunner products

 A brief replay summary is displayed, providing information on the run and a transaction summary.
-It also provides the path to the report PDF, containing the full details and graphs for the test run.
+It also provides the path to the report, containing the full details and graphs for the test run.

 Is a load test run from the LoadRunner Developer integration the same as a test run from the LRC or LRE UI?

-Yes—a test run using the LoadRunner Developer integration is run like any other LRC or LRE test.
+Yes—when a load test is executed for the LoadRunner Developer integration using ScaLRD, it is run like any other LRC or LRE test.

 - In LRC: The script is uploaded to LRC, and a load test is created using the label Autogenerated_<scriptname>.

-- In LRE: The script is uploaded to the AutoTestPlan folder, and a performance test is created using the label <Script Name>_PerformanceTest.
+- In LRE: The script is uploaded to the relevant folder in LRE (using the name defined in lre_uploader.yml, or by default to the AutoTestPlan folder if there is no name defined), and a performance test is created using the label <Script Name>_PerformanceTest.